Driver runs down 2 pedestrians in East County attack

-SAN DIEGO — Police say a driver intentionally ran down two pedestrians in El Cajon early Saturday afternoon, and all four people involved were injured.
+SAN DIEGO -- Police say a driver intentionally ran down two pedestrians, hitting one, in El Cajon early Saturday afternoon.

 Around 1:30 p.m., El Cajon Police Department received calls about the crash near East Madison and North First streets.
 ECPD said they learned from witnesses at the scene that the crash had been intentional.